Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: Experimental Details

 \subsection{Pseudo Code}

-In this section, we present the pseudo-code for the two inference-time algorithms introduced in \cref{sec:alg}: Diffusion Blend-Multi-Preference Alignment (DB-MPA) and Diffusion Blend-KL Alignment (DB-KLA).
-Both algorithms leverage the approximation result from \cref{lem:f-as-sumf} to enable controllable sampling without requiring additional fine-tuning at inference time.
+In this section, we present the pseudo-code for the three inference-time algorithms introduced in \cref{sec:alg}: DB-MPA, DB-KL, DB-MPA-LS.
+All algorithms leverage the approximation result from \cref{lem:f-as-sumf} or \cref{prop:db-mpa-ls} to enable controllable sampling without requiring additional fine-tuning at inference time.

-\Cref{alg:mpa} outlines the DB-MPA procedure, in which a user-specified preference vector $w$ is used to linearly combine the drift functions of $m$ RL fine-tuned models, each optimized independently for a distinct reward basis. \Cref{alg:KL} presents the DB-KLA procedure, which instead blends the drift of a fine-tuned model with the pre-trained model.
-All fine-tuned models used in both algorithms are obtained by applying the single-reward RL fine-tuning algorithm individually to each reward function.
+\Cref{alg:mpa} outlines the DB-MPA procedure, in which a user-specified preference vector $w$ is used to linearly combine the drift functions of $m$ RL fine-tuned models, each optimized independently for a distinct reward basis. \Cref{alg:KL} presents the DB-KLA procedure, which instead blends the drift of a fine-tuned model with the pre-trained model. \Cref{alg:mpa_ls} approximates \Cref{alg:mpa} by sampling a drift with the assigned preference weights.
+All fine-tuned models used in algorithms are obtained by applying the single-reward RL fine-tuning algorithm individually to each reward function.

-Note that both algorithms adopt a basic Euler-Maruyama discretization to simulate the reverse SDE in \cref{eq:backward-diffusion-after-ft}.
+Note that all algorithms adopt a basic Euler-Maruyama discretization to simulate the reverse SDE in \cref{eq:backward-diffusion-after-ft}.
 In practice, this integration step can be replaced by any diffusion model’s reverse process (e.g., DDIM \citep{song2020denoising} or other solvers), as long as the drift term (or the predicted denoising output) is appropriately mixed.